-Explore the intricate stability mechanisms of the foot & ankle
+Explore the intricate stability mechanisms of the foot and ankle

-Dysfunction of the foot & ankle have been linked with both local and more proximal pain and injury — which means it has never been more critical to use the correct strategies for rehabilitation and pain management.
+Dysfunction of the foot and ankle has been linked with both local and more proximal pain and injury — which means it has never been more critical to use the correct strategies for rehabilitation and pain management.

 - 2.5 hours of online video tutorials